Asmodeus-79/Inazuma-Ultimate-Perf/README.md

 This module is specially for Poco M5, because the target file is different with another device

 Feature
+- Spoof device to POCC F5 Pro and fake chipset to SD 8 gen 1
 - Thermods
 - CPU and GPU Tweak
 - Some Kernel Tweak